| |

 auto id_2 = particles.get_query().find(2); assert(*get<id>(id_2) == 2);

-Note that each find
+Note that each find function

-(e.g. Aboria::CellListQuery::find
+(e.g. Aboria::CellListQuery::find)

 returns an iterator to the particle set.
 If we try and search for an id which